Aurixmaro/World-Population-Analysis/README.md

 This project uses data from the CIA World Factbook, which is a collection of statistics for all countries on Earth.
 Demographic data for the project comes from 2023

 The original dataset from the CIA World Factbook consisted of 261 rows, but I chose not to include data for territories such as:
-"Taiwan - the United Nations considers it represented by the People's Republic of China The Cook Islands and Niue, both states in free association with New Zealand which are members of several UN specialized agencies and have been recognized "full treaty-making capacity", but are neither member states nor non-member observer states.
+<br>"Taiwan - the United Nations considers it represented by the People's Republic of China
+<br>The Cook Islands and Niue, both states in free association with New Zealand which are members of several UN specialized agencies and have been recognized "full treaty-making capacity", but are neither member states nor non-member observer states.
-Dependencies (or dependent territories, dependent areas, dependencies) and Areas of Special Sovereignty (autonomous territories)
+<br>Dependencies (or dependent territories, dependent areas, dependencies) and Areas of Special Sovereignty (autonomous territories)
-Other countries recognized by the United Nations as not being self-governing" [2]
+<br>Other countries recognized by the United Nations as not being self-governing" [2]

 The final data set consists of 12 columns and 195 rows.